 - 1. Four (4) default LEDs: "Power", "Error", "Start" (configurable) and "Trip" (configurable). - 2.
-Sixteen (16) freely configurable LEDs with programmable legend texts. - 3.
-Three (3) object control buttons: Choose the controllable object with the Ctrl button and control the breaker or other object with the I and O buttons. - 4.
+Sixteen (16) freely configurable LEDs (red, orange, green) with programmable legend texts. - 3.
+Three (3) object control buttons: Choose the controllable object with the Ctrl button and control the breaker or other object with the I and the O buttons. - 4.
 The L/R button switches between the local and the remote control modes. - 5.
-Eight (8) buttons for IED local programming: the four navigation arrows and the Enter button in the middle, as well as the Home, the Back and the password activation buttons. - 6.
+Eight (8) buttons for IED local programming: the four navigation arrows, the Back and the OK buttons, the Home and the password activation buttons). - 6.
+Twelve (12) freely configurable function buttons (F1...F12).
+Each button has a freely configurable LED (red, orange, green). - 7.
 One (1) RJ-45 Ethernet port for IED configuration.